ThePerfectStrangers/TechnicalDocumentation/README.md

 The graphics in this repository use the following color convention for the band members:

 <img src="./Assets/BandColorConvention.png" width=75%>

+# Venue Requirements

+These are the requirements each venue that hosts the band must provide.

+## Personnel

+If a cover charge is required where the band gets 100% of the cover, the band will provide someone to take up money.
+If the cover charge is being split with the venue, then the venus will need to provide someone as well to observe the money.

+If the venue is 21+ or has house rules to enforce, the venue will need to provide someone to ID individuals and enforce the rules.
+Personnel provided by the band are only responsible for band related activities, such as taking up moeny at the door.

+## Equipment

+The band requires 4 breakers for band equipment, sound, and lighting.
+If the venue is providing lighting, then only 3 breakers are required.
+If the venue is providing PA sound and lighting, then only 2 breakers are required.
+This agreement needs to be worked out with the band before the date of the event.

+## Parking

+### Band Member Vehicles

+The band may need as many as 3 parking spots for members and one extended space for the equipment truck adn trailer, totaling 4 spaces.

+### Equipment Trailer

+For a full band set up, the band uses a covered trailer to transport equipment.
+The trailer is approximatley 9 feet tall (2.75  meters) and 6 feet wide (1.85 meters).
+This typically exceeds the height of most parking garages.
+Special parking accommodations close to the loading/unloading area must be made for the trailer if your venue/event utilizes a parking structure where the trailer will not meet the clearance.

+The trailer will need to have access close to the area designated for the band to load/unload equipment.
+This may require the use of parking cones to reserve the space until the band arrives.
+Please notify the band beforehand if there are special accommodations made for parking.

 # Stage Diagram